apache/datafusion-sqlparser-rs/README.md

 published regularly since.
 Most revisions have added significant new features to the language, and as a result no database claims to support the full breadth of features.
-This parser currently supports most of the SQL-92 syntax, plus some syntax from newer versions that have been explicitly requested, plus some MSSQL- and PostgreSQL-specific syntax.
+This parser currently supports most of the SQL-92 syntax, plus some syntax from newer versions that have been explicitly requested, plus some MSSQL, PostgreSQL, and other dialect-specific syntax.
 Whenever possible, the [online SQL:2016 grammar][sql-2016-grammar] is used to guide what syntax to accept.

 Unfortunately, stating anything more specific about compliance is difficult.
 There is no publicly available test suite that can assess compliance